On Your Marks...

 “Ignore anyone that says shorthand is useless – especially younger journalists who think that just because you can record interviews or speeches on a dictaphone it’s unnecessary; it’s much faster to transcribe Teeline than it is an audio file.”

-Aubrey Allegretti, BJW graduate, reporter, Huffington Post
+Aubrey Allegretti, BJW graduate, Sky reporter